aardappel/lobster/docs/source/implementation.md

 `builtin_add`, use a prefix like `builtin_gl_` for a group registered under a namespace) whose parameter list and body follow the macro, and a global holding the metadata that adds itself to the `BUILTIN_GROUP` list.
-The compiled code calls the function by that name, so the parameter list must be `StackPtr &`, `VM &` and then one `Value` per argument in the type string.
+The compiled code calls the function by that name.
+The parameter list must be `StackPtr &`, `VM &` and then one `Value` per argument in the type string, which the macro enforces by declaring the function that way ahead of the definition.
 See `natreg.h` for the variants for vararg builtins and for overloading a name.

 You'll need to become somewhat familiar with the Lobster internals to write these functions successfully, in particular with the `Value` type (see